 - Smokeball’s Matter Tags Help You Create a Custom Organizational Scheme

-To put the price in context, two other well-established software options are Clio and MyCase.
-The highest-priced tier of Clio is Elite, and it costs $99 per user per month.
+To put that price in context, two other well-established software options are Clio and MyCase.
+Clio’s highest-priced tier is Elite, which costs $99/user/month.
 On the other end of the spectrum, MyCase is just $39 per user per month.

 Things You Might Want to Know

 Windows only.
 If you use a Mac, you will have to run Windows using virtualization software like Boot Camp, Parallels, or VMWare Fusion in order to use Smokeball.

 Apps.
 There are mobile apps for both iOS and Android.
 The mobile apps allow you to view matters, see your daily digest, see your calendar (and those of your colleagues, if applicable), tasks and to-do list, and also add documents to a matter.

 Setup.
 After you sign up, a representative will schedule a call with you.
 They will guide you through the install process and remotely install and configure the software for you.
 Here’s what’s included in the onboarding process:

 - Installing add-ins for Microsoft Word and Outlook.

 - A consultation call to learn more about your firm and its needs.